+Work Programme Index

+Estimate December 2011

 Pursuant to Art.
 83 FR, the appropriations may also finance the payment of default interest.

-AGR - Grants covered by a written agreement elsewhere / DEC - Grants covered by a decision where EU law applies

-ANA: APC: Payments made to National Agencies for the decentralised actions (including the operating grant) Grants managed by the Commission, following a call for proposals

-APEA: Grants managed by the Executive Agency EACEA, following a call for proposals

-Financial contributions to bodies covered by Art.
-54.2c FR - implementation by the executive agecy EACEA Grants to bodies identified in the Basic Act - Art.
-168(1)(d) IR Art.
-54.2c-EA

-Grants to bodies with a de jure or de facto monopoly and for actions with specific characteristics that require a particular type of technical competence, high degree of Idem - implementation by the executive agency EACEA MON:
+AGR - Grants covered by a written agreement / DEC - Grants covered by a decision Payments made to National Agencies for the decentralised actions (including the operating grant) Grants managed by the Commission, following a call for proposals Grants managed by the Executive Agency EACEA, following a call for proposals Financial contributions to bodies covered by Art.
+54.2c FR - implementation by the executive agecy EACEA Grants to bodies with a de jure or de facto monopoly and for actions with specific characteristics that require a particular type of technical competence, high degree of specialisation or administrative power - Art.
+168(1) (c) and (f) IR Idem - implementation by the executive agency EACEA Public procurement Public procurement Public procurement Public procurement - Article 53(d) FR () WPI: () () () ANA: APC: APEA:

+Art.
+54.2c-EA: D: MON: